vechain/thor/docs/maindb-v4-migration.md

 ## Blue / Green Deployment

-- If you have implemented a blue/green deployment strategy, you can simply start a new node with the new image and allow it to sync.
-Once synced, you can switch the traffic to the new node and stop the old one.
+- For environments implementing a blue/green deployment strategy , starting a new node with the update image and allowing it to sync before a switching traffic is a seamless approach.
+Once synced, traffic can be directed towards to the new node, and the old node can be stopped.

 ## Sync in Parallel

-- Syncing in parallel allows for minimal downtime.
-- Note that syncing in parallel requires additional CPU, RAM and storage resources.
+- Syncing in parallel minimizes downtime but requires additional CPU, RAM and storage resources.

 ### 1. Docker Migration

-Prior to running `v2.2.0`, you may have mapped the Docker volumes to a location on your host machine.
+For setups where Docker volumes are mapped to a location on the host machine.

-**Note**: These examples assume you used the default data directory within the container.
-If you have used a different directory, please adjust the examples accordingly.
+**Note**: The examples assume the default data directory within the container is used.
+If a cusom directory is configured, adjustments to the examples are required.

-Assuming you started your previous node with a host instance directory of `/path/to/thor`:
+For an existing node with a host instance directory of `/path/to/thor`:

 ```html
 docker run -d \